Airbag Problems Lead Daimler AG to Recall More Than 1 Million Mercedes-Benz VehiclesOctober 18, 2017

 Call (877) 892-2797, text (281) 612-8024 or email our firm for your FREE consultation and the information that can make all the difference in your claim and recovery.

-The Amaro Law Firm’s record of unparalleled representation and success in auto defect (and other personal injury) claims has earned us extraordinary testimonials from former clients and 5-star ratings on Google and Facebook.
+The Amaro Law Firm’s record of quality representation and success in auto defect (and other personal injury) claims has earned us extraordinary testimonials from former clients and 5-star ratings on Google and Facebook.